hashicorp/terraform-provider-aws/website/docs/d/cloudcontrolapi_resource.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `properties` - JSON string matching the CloudFormation resource type schema with current configuration.
-Underlying attributes can be referenced via the [`jsondecode()` function](https://www.terraform.io/docs/language/functions/jsondecode.html), for example, `jsondecode(data.aws_cloudformation_resource.example.properties)["example"]`.
+Underlying attributes can be referenced via the [`jsondecode()` function](https://www.terraform.io/docs/language/functions/jsondecode.html), for example, `jsondecode(data.aws_cloudcontrolapi_resource.example.properties)["example"]`.